laurentperrinet/laurentperrinet.github.io/content/post/proverbes-et-citations/index.md

 title: Proverbes Et Citations
 ---

+* "Free will, we're determined to have it"

+* "Scientist would rather borrow the toothbrush of other scientists than their words" - G. Edelman

 * “Slow is smooth, smooth is fast.”
 [Emily Harrington on El Cap](https://www.nytimes.com/2020/11/09/sports/emily-harrington-free-climb-yosemite.html)

 * "The question of whether a computer can think is no more interesting than the question of whether a submarine can swim." - Edsger W. Dijkstra